-Hibernat is “just” an ORM (Object/Relational Mapping) tool.
-Quick and dirty, this means you can store an object tree belonging to an class hierarchy in a relational DB without writing a single SQL query.
+- These services are, among others, transactions, concurrent access control, security, instance pooling, etcetera.
+Hibernate is "just" an ORM (Object/Relational Mapping) tool.
+Quick and dirty, this means you can store an object tree belonging to a class hierarchy in a relational DB without writing a single SQL query.
 Quite cool, IMO.
 But no transaction control, no instance pooling, no concurrency control, and certainly no security.

 - EJBs are now plain old Java objects (POJO) that expose regular business interfaces (POJI), and there is no requirement for home interfaces.

 - Use of metadata annotations, an extensible, metadata-driven, attribute-oriented framework that is used to generate Java code or XML deployment descriptors.